MaastrichtU-IDS/best-practices/website/src/pages/contributing.md

 :::

-:::warning Otherwise fork the repository
+:::caution Otherwise fork the repository

 Otherwise you will need to first [fork this repository](https://github.com/MaastrichtU-IDS/best-practices/fork).